5 Steps to Develop an Efficient Token Economy for Crypto Games

 If you want to create a successful crypto game, start by designing game tokenomics — a fundamental element of any GameFi project.
 If done wisely, you won't have to worry about how to attract investors or drive user engagement.

 Interest in the GameFi market within the crypto space shows no signs of falling away.
-According to CoinMarketCap research, investments by venture capitalists in GameFi and the metaverse have increased from $874 million in 2021 to $2.4 billion in 2022, doubling in a single year.
+According to CoinMarketCap research, investments by venture capitalists in GameFi and the metaverse development have increased from $874 million in 2021 to $2.4 billion in 2022, doubling in a single year.
 What’s more it is estimated that the GameFi market is expected to reach $38 billion by 2028.

 The growth of the GameFi market inevitably comes with increasing interest in blockchain-based games that have promising gameplay and effective monetization strategies.